Photo Credit: Cameron Gillie, Harrison Hills Segment.

 How Many Trail Communities Do I Need to Visit?

-You’re encouraged to visit and support three Trail Communities (there are now 17).
 Tour local museums, book overnight lodging in a hotel or Airbnb, browse charming shops, and savor a meal at a local restaurant.
 We challenge you to experience these gems – the communities and people shaped by the glacial terrain and surrounding landscape.

 Are There Itineraries For Each Trail Community?

 Yes!
-Itineraries are available each Ice Age Trail Community to help you experience the best of what each community has to offer.
+Itineraries are available for each Ice Age Trail Community to help you experience the best of what each community has to offer, along with how to contact local tourism outlets.
 Itineraries showcase exceptional restaurants, attractions, historical landmarks, and Ice Age Trail segments.
-In 2022, there are 17 Trail Communities; let’s show them some love.
-(See the complete list below the FAQ!)
+In 2024, there are 24 Trail Communities; let’s show them some love.
+The itineraries were updated for 2024.

-What if I Hike 42 Miles, But Don't Visit Any Trail Communities?
+What if I Hike 44 Miles, But Don't Visit Any Trail Communities?

 May We Sign Up As A Team?

 You can register multiple participants under one registration—and your miles and Trail Community visits can be cumulative.
-Unfortunately, we cannot edit an existing registration, so if you want to add team members, please complete another registration form for them.
+Unfortunately, we cannot edit an existing registration, so if you want to add team members, just complete another registration form for them.

 Upon completion, you will indicate how many certificates and patches are needed for your team members.